 Padmini Ray Murray’s work is theoretically rigorous and practice-led, and inspired by conceiving of and creating new media and digital projects.
 She received her PhD in English literature from the University of Edinburgh (2008) where she also worked as a postgraduate researcher at The Centre for the History of the Book.
 Before joining Srishti, she was lecturer in publishing studies and digital media at the University of Stirling (2010-2014).
 She is currently Vice-Chair of Global Outlook:Digital Humanities, the Editor in Chief of the SHARP (Society for the History of Authorship, Reading and Publishing) newsletter, and Managing Editor of DHCommons.
 Padmini’s work has been published in peer-reviewed journals and edited collections across a range of disciplines, and she has received significant funding on several occasions to help develop her research.

-She is the course leader for the MA in Digital Humanities as well as teaching on a range of different courses at Srishti.
+She is the course leader for the Postgraduate program in Digital Humanities as well as teaching on a range of different courses at Srishti.

 Areas of Interest: Digital humanities and design; comics studies; games studies; literary studies; the history of the book.